KVasya/AdjustableWiFi/README.md

 The project basically consists of 2 parts.
 First part is GNU Radio project 'wifi_transceiver_patched.grc'.
 This project is based on IEEE 802.11 implementation https://github.com/bastibl/gr-ieee802-11 by Bastibl, it  was adapted from the example 'wifi_transceiver.grc' of the project.
 What I did was connecting Bastibl's example with external Python script.
 The connection provided control over hardware parameters, and message receive/transmit functionality from external script.
 The second part is external Python script which sequentially  optimizes GNU radio project parameters to reach lowest package loss rate.
-Here the 'gp_minimize' function from the 'scikit-optimize' package is employed.
+Here the 'GPR' (Gaussian process regression) object from the 'gpflow' package is employed.

 PREREQUISITES